codematsing/cookiecutter-django/README.md

     * For local deployment, best practice is to mount volume of app to accommodate dynamically changing source code.
 Do not convert to image.
     * Persistent storage (a.k.a media files) should not be in container.
 Common practice is to mount volume and link to media directory (follow the settings configuration.
 Find: "MEDIA_ROOT")

-# Usage of Cookiecutter to create new Project
+# Usage of Cookiecutter to create new project

 Let's pretend you want to create a Django project called "redditclone".
 Rather than using `startproject` and then editing the results to include your name, email, and various configuration issues that always get forgotten until the worst possible moment, get [cookiecutter](https://github.com/cookiecutter/cookiecutter) to do all the work.